The Vermont Statutes Online

 (12) The required number of appointees to the Windham Solid Waste Management District.

 (13) Members of the following boards, commissions, and committees as required to fill vacancies therein.
 All vacancies shall be published in a local newspaper at least 10 days before they are filled:

 (I) Development Review Board.

-(g) The Selectboard may abolish and create new offices, committees, boards, and commissions as changing circumstances dictate as long as such acts are not contradictory to the Town Manager form of government central to this chapter nor to those positions specifically mandated by this chapter.
+(g) The Selectboard may abolish and create new offices, committees, boards, and commissions as changing circumstances dictate as long as such acts are not contradictory to the Town Manager form of government central to this charter nor to those positions specifically mandated by this charter.
 All vacancies in appointed offices shall be published in a local newspaper at least ten days before they are filled.

 (h) At least as often as every 15 years, the Selectboard shall appoint from among the voters a Charter Revision Commission to review the language of the charter and the rights, powers, duties, and responsibilities specified therein.
 The Commission may propose amendments and may redraft the charter in whole or in part.
 Any amendments or changes shall be voted upon in accordance with subchapter 8 of this charter or as otherwise required by law.
 (Amended 2003, No. M-6, § 2; 2011, No. M-10 (Adj.
 Sess.), § 2, eff.
 April 27, 2012.)